 Taylor said the pursuit and design of more efficient solar arrays will drive new possible applications on Earth.
 For example, business owners and private homeowners might increase the efficiency of rooftop solar arrays that sometimes fall into the shade behind trees and tall buildings.

 As NASA's Artemis project moves forward, the architecture is expanding to include more partners than SpaceX alone.
-With old partners like Lockheed Martin and Northrup Grumman potentially developing crucial solar power equipment tailor-made for use on the moon, the commercialization of space is only beginning.
+With old partners like Lockheed Martin and Northrop Grumman potentially developing crucial solar power equipment tailor-made for use on the moon, the commercialization of space is only beginning.